TheApeMachine/diffllm/README.md

 ## Key Features

+- **State-of-the-Art Architecture**:
-- **State-of-the-Art Architecture**: Uses a **Transformer Encoder** (the backbone of models like GPT and BERT) instead of a traditional LSTM, allowing for a much better understanding of long-range dependencies in the data.
+    - **Transformer Backbone**: Uses a `TransformerEncoder` (the backbone of models like GPT and BERT) for a much better understanding of long-range dependencies in the data.
+    - **Learned Positional Encodings**: Replaces static sinusoidal positional encodings with `nn.Embedding`-based learned positions for potentially better performance.
+    - **Padding-Awareness**: The Transformer correctly ignores padding tokens in the input sequence, leading to more stable and accurate training.
+- **Advanced Diffusion Techniques**:
+    - **Self-Conditioning**: Improves sample quality by feeding the model's prediction of the clean data (`x0`) from the previous timestep back into the next one.
+    - **DDIM Sampling**: Includes an implementation of Denoising Diffusion Implicit Models (DDIM), allowing for much faster sampling in as few as 50 steps instead of 1000, with comparable quality.
+    - **Cosine Noise Schedule**: Implements the improved noise schedule from Nichol & Dhariwal's "Improved DDPM" paper for potentially higher-quality results.
+- **Robust and Scalable Training**:
     - **Distributed Training**: Supports multi-GPU training out-of-the-box using PyTorch's `DistributedDataParallel` (DDP) and the `torchrun` launcher for significant speedups.
-- **Advanced Training Techniques**:
-    - **Cosine Noise Schedule**: Implements the improved noise schedule from Nichol & Dhariwal's "Improved DDPM" paper for potentially higher-quality results.
     - **Exponential Moving Average (EMA)**: Keeps a "shadow" copy of the model with smoothed weights, which often leads to more stable and better-performing samples.
     - **Gradient Accumulation**: Allows for training with effective batch sizes larger than what can fit in GPU memory.
     - **Mixed-Precision Training**: Uses `torch.cuda.amp` to accelerate training on modern NVIDIA GPUs.